Kiku-Reise/AliseeksDocs/source/includes/_search.md

 This endpoint allows searching the Aliseeks Product database using a several different criteria.
 This can be used for product sourcing, finding dropshipping items or dynamically displaying products on a site.

+For deep pagination, set `scrollPagination` to `true` and use the `scrollIdentifier` returned in the `aggregation.scrollIdentifier` field to retrieve the next page of results.
+Every sub-sequent request will have an `aggregation.scrollIdentifier`, use the latest returned value to retrieve the next page of results.

 ### HTTP Request

 `POST https://api.aliseeks.com/v1/search`